Inequalities from Lorentz-Finsler norms

 For Lorentz-Finsler norms $F$, the matrix $g_{ij}(v)$ is defined by the same formula (\ref{metric tensor}) (but this time, it has Lorentzian signature) and the relation $F(v)=\sqrt{g_{v}(v,v)}$ still holds.
 The Hessian $F_{ij}$ is negative semidefinite with radical spanned by $v,$ i.e.,

-for all $v,w\in \mathcal{T},$ where equality implies that $w$ is collinear to $v$.
-Conversely, if the radical of $(F_{ij}(v))$\ is 1-dimensional, then $ g_{v}\ $has $(+,-,-,...,-)$ signature, (see\footnote{ The proof of (\ref{Hess(F)_ineq}) inside the open conic set $\mathcal{T}$ in the cited paper does not require $F$ to be extendable on $\partial T,$ hence the result holds with no modification in our case\textbf{.}} \cite {Javaloyes2019}, Proposition 4.8 and, respectively, Lemma 4.7)\textbf{.}
+for all $v\in \mathcal{T},$ and $w\in V$, where equality implies that $w$ is collinear to $v$.
+Conversely, if $(F_{ij}(v))$\ is negative semidefinite with 1-dimensional radical, then $g_{v}\ $has $(+,-,-,...,-)$ signature, (see \footnote{ The proof of (\ref{Hess(F)_ineq}) inside the open conic set $\mathcal{T}$ in the cited paper does not require $F$ to be extendable as $0$ on $\partial T,$ hence the result holds with no modification in our case\textbf{.}} \cite {Javaloyes2019}, Proposition 4.8 and, respectively, Lemma 4.7)\textbf{.}

 \textbf{Examples of Lorentz-Finsler norms. }Here we just briefly list some examples $F:\mathcal{T}\rightarrow \mathbb{R}$ (defined on conic subsets $ \mathcal{T\subset }\mathbb{R}^{n+1}$), to be examined in the following sections.